Kunal102001/remainingtime/README.md

 # remainingtime
-first project using java script
+first project using java script. here we set the countdown for any event.